 Base on above core values, the group published the twelve principles of agile project management methodology.

-Agile was adopted by the software industry soon after the Agile manifesto was written.
-Today the majority of projects in IT industry use variants of Agile method like Scrum, Kanban or Extreme programming to manage projects.
+Agile was adopted by the software industry soon after the Agile Manifesto was written.
+Today the majority of projects in IT industry use variants of the Agile method like Scrum, Kanban or Extreme programming to manage projects.

 Before starting a project or choosing a project management method to manage it, you need to consider the following issues and come up with answers for each one of them:

-Project size as defined by the amount of work needed to finish the work should be one factor on deciding what project management method you should use.
+Project size as defined by the amount of work needed to finish the work should be one factor in deciding what project management method you should use.

-How do you determine size of a project?
-Does complexity affects the size of a project?
+How do you determine the size of a project?
+Does complexity affect the size of a project?

 If the technology is known and there is no research and discovery needed to complete the project, it could be considered as a small project.

-No planning on the other hand could also cause gave risks to the project and even may cause the project to fail.
+No planning, on the other hand, could also cause grave risks to the project and even may cause the project to fail.

-In Agile method the project manager needs to be flexible and quick on making decisions.
+In the Agile method, the project manager needs to be flexible and quick on making decisions.
 Project managers who tend to adhere strictly to the methodology have a harder time managing Agile teams.